PeterCamilleri/CX16/vm/sweet_16.md

 Example:

-    pop @R5         ; Step R5 back and transfer the word pointed to by R5 to R0
+    popd @R5        ; Step R5 back and transfer the word pointed to by R5 to R0

 Notes:
 * The status is set for testing, the carry bit is cleared.